joeyates/green/README.md

 The implemented rules are marked with a check `✅`.

 When it is possible to transform the code to match the style guide, Green will do so.
-However, it is not always possible to do so.
-In these cases, Green will leave the code as it is and print a warning.
+When automatic transformation is not possible, Green will leave the code as it is and print a warning.
 These are marked with an exclamation mark `❗`.